oracle/weblogic-deploy-tooling/site/rcuinfo.md

     RCUDbInfo:
         useATP : true
         rcu_prefix : DEV
-        rcu_admin_password: <database admin password is required only when you specified -run_rcu flag, will be prompted if not specify>
+        rcu_admin_password: <database admin password is required only when you specify -run_rcu flag, will be prompted if not specified>
         rcu_schema_password : <RCU schema password, user will be prompted if not specified>
         atp.admin.user : admin
         tns.alias : dbatp_tp